ibm-cloud-docs/watson-knowledge-studio/preannotation.md

 #### What to do next

-You must define a mapping between the UIMA types and {{site.data.keyword.watson}} {{site.data.keyword.knowledgestudioshort}} entity types.
-You must also create a ZIP file that contains all of the files that are required to import the analyzed data into a {{site.data.keyword.watson}} {{site.data.keyword.knowledgestudioshort}} workspace.
+You must define a mapping between the UIMA types and {{site.data.keyword.knowledgestudioshort}} entity types.
+You must also create a ZIP file that contains all of the files that are required to import the analyzed data into a {{site.data.keyword.knowledgestudioshort}} workspace.

 ### Mapping UIMA types to entity types
 {: #wks_uimawexmap}

-Before you import XMI files into a {{site.data.keyword.watson}} {{site.data.keyword.knowledgestudioshort}} workspace, you must define mappings between the UIMA types and {{site.data.keyword.watson}} {{site.data.keyword.knowledgestudioshort}} entity types.
+Before you import XMI files into a {{site.data.keyword.knowledgestudioshort}} workspace, you must define mappings between the UIMA types and {{site.data.keyword.knowledgestudioshort}} entity types.

 #### Before you begin

-The type system in your {{site.data.keyword.watson}} {{site.data.keyword.knowledgestudioshort}} workspace must include the entity types that you want to map the UIMA types to.
+The type system in your {{site.data.keyword.knowledgestudioshort}} workspace must include the entity types that you want to map the UIMA types to.

 #### Procedure

-To map UIMA types to {{site.data.keyword.watson}} {{site.data.keyword.knowledgestudioshort}} entity types:
+To map UIMA types to {{site.data.keyword.knowledgestudioshort}} entity types:

 1. Create a file named `cas2di.tsv` in the folder that contains the UIMA TypeSystem descriptor file, such as `exported_typesystem.xml` or `TypeSystem.xml`.
 1. Open the `cas2di.tsv` file with a text editor.
 Each line in the file specifies a single mapping.
 The format of the mapping depends on which annotator's annotations you want to map: